 We think of private schools as having the best teachers and educators but the reality is that they are not as good as public school teachers.
 Many don’t have the benefits included in a public school contract, healthcare, or sick pay.

 They aren’t as well paid and their credentials are not always as high as those working in a state public school.

 When my son moved to a public school last fall we could see the difference from the day we went to view the school.
 The teachers were so different.

-They all had a positivity about them, willing and wishing their students to succeed.
-Any of the classes we dropped in on, they all asked my son what his interests were and did he know his future plans?
+They all had positivity about them, willing and wishing their students to succeed.
+In any of the classes we dropped in on, they all asked my son what his interests were and did he know his future plans.

 Lack of Sport

 So why did we move our son from private to public?
 The main reason was he wasn’t happy.
 He felt he wasn’t getting the support he needed to pursue his chosen sport.
 As I said he is an archer on the National Squad.
 This doesn’t happen by accident.
 Being good enough for National Squad is a lot of training, hard work, focus, and determination.
 He felt his school just wasn’t supporting him on his journey.

 The school gym teacher was also his English teacher.
 They were ignoring the training that he was doing and even though he was handing in assignments they were sometimes a couple of days late because he was at a competition or training and he was being deducted marks because they were late.

 He is not trying to pursue an athletic career, he’s actually hoping to become an Engineer, but the school couldn’t see that within archery there is so much engineering involved in his bow, they never really stopped to think about it.

 Within the school, sport wasn’t really part of the school ethos.
 The school was backing academics.
 I understand the thinking behind this.
 Parents that are paying for high school education expect results.
 Private school kids go on to private universities.
 I recently looked into the percentage of kids from my son’s private school that went on to University last year compared to his new school.
 I was shocked to see that his new school was outperforming his private school.